 - Obtained on behalf of the Graham Company, a commercial insurance broker, a settlement in which the company received $1.1 million and a consent injunction barring a former employee from soliciting clients and most prospects for two years.

-- Won dismissal for TD Bank of a commercial lease dispute in Bergen County, New Jersey Court which granted the extraordinary sanction of dismissal because of plaintiff's discovery violations.
+Won dismissal, for a major bank, of a commercial lease dispute in Bergen County, New Jersey Court which granted the extraordinary sanction of dismissal because of plaintiff’s discovery violations.

-- Won dismissal in the U.S. District Court for the District of New Jersey of claims of violations of the Uniform Commercial Code (UCC) and negligence arising out of an account opened in similar name by former employee of plaintiff.
-Armenian Missionary Association of America, Inc. v.
-TD Bank, N.A.
-(D.N.J.
-2015).
+Won dismissal in the U.S. District Court for the District of New Jersey for a major bank facing claims of violations of the Uniform Commercial Code (UCC) and negligence arising out of an account opened in similar name by former employee of plaintiff.

 - Represented physician in medical malpractice action, assisting in pretrial and trial preparation, including successful motion in limine to exclude plaintiff's expert from testifying for lack of qualifications under MCARE Act.

 - Won partial motion for summary judgment reducing recoverable damages by over $3 million, after which plaintiff voluntarily dismissed matter against insurance broker for claims based on program administration.

 - Represented former officer and director of publicly traded company in high-profile SEC investigation that resulted in the SEC issuing a "no action" letter to conclude its multi-year inquiry.